 At the press briefing, president of the BMPA Mehul Desai said, “Mumbai and the apex body of All India Federation of Master Printers (AIFMP) have come together to apprise the industry of the severity of the situation.
 Over the recent period, the cost of maplitho has gone up by 12% to 28%, kraft [liner] paper by 30%, recyled board by 15% to 18% and virgin board from 6% to 10%.
 If we do not mitigate the situation now, most printers will either run into losses or simply shut down.
 In this regard, we are soliciting the support of print buyers across the country in revising print prices by at least 15%, without which most of us cannot survive.”

-The increase in costs of paper machinery technology for paper mills across the USA, China and Europe have led to global increases in freight, pulp and paper prices.
-These together with the increase in costs of overheads and labor have triggered horrific repercussions on the cost structure of printers.
+The increase in costs of paper machinery technology for paper mills across USA, China and Europe has led to global increase in freight, pulp and paper prices.
+These together with the increasein costs of overheads and labor have triggered horrific repercussions on the cost structure of printers.
 “The demand for price revision of 15% will make printers somewhat profitable, and will save close to 2.5 lakh printing presses employing 4 to 5 million people and their families from shutting shop,” added Tushar Dhote, president of the MMS.

 An uncertain future awaits the mostly fragmented and unstructured Indian print industry as it faces hyper competition.
-Even those printers who have invested in new and rapidly changing technology and who serve niche markets have come under severe stress in the current situation.
 The issue is whether the new generation of the industry’s leaders can make a cogent and convincing case to evoke a positive response from print buyers across the economic spectrum, including the large consumer product companies and multinational firms.

 – From the editor’s desk